Reading is (Still) Fundamental

 APRIL 3, 2012

 When we encounter stimuli, our brains record it and we are changed by it.
 Herbert Hoover and Ayn Rand tell us of the rugged individualist.
+More or less, its a western ideal.
+We question convention - even conventions WE helped create.
+We have free will.
+We make decisions and act accordingly.

 The Case of Gemba v.
 Semmelweis